Jury begins deliberations in Harvey Weinstein rape trial

 Thompson urged them to find the 70-year-old former movie mogul guilty of the two rape counts and five sexual assault counts he's charged with.

 The charges involve accusations from four women spanning from 2005 to 2013.
-The jury heard from 49 witnesses in more than four weeks of testimony.
+The jury heard from 49 witness in more than four weeks of testimony.

 In his closing, Weinstein's defense attorney Alan Jackson emphasized the absence of physical evidence of the assaults, none of which were reported to authorities until years later.
 He told jurors two of the accusers were clearly lying, and the other two had reframed “transactional” and “100% consensual” sexual acts with Weinstein as assaults after he became a magnet for the #MeToo movement in 2017.